AETHERWING eMOTORSPORTS // OPS

 11.5 Account Security

-Drivers must use their primary, verified Roblox accounts for league races.
-Use of "alt" accounts to evade penalties or hide identity is a major infraction.
+Drivers should use their primary verified accounts for league races.
+Alt accounts used to evade penalties are prohibited.

 11.6 Conduct & Maturity